meilisearch/scrapix/README.md

 `webhook_payload`
 In the case [webhooks](#webhooks) are enabled, the webhook_payload option gives the possibility to provide information that will be added in the webhook payload.

+`webhook_url`
+The URL on which the webhook calls are made.

 ## Webhooks

 To be able to receive updates on the state of the crawler, you need to create a webhook.
 To do so, you absolutely need to have a public URL that can be reached by the crawler.
 This URL will be called by the crawler to send you updates.